50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 AI and ML enhance test automation by improving test case generation, predicting potential failures, optimizing test execution, and identifying patterns and anomalies in test results.
 They enable intelligent test automation, reduce manual effort, and increase test coverage and effectiveness.
 Additionally, leverage AI and ML algorithms to analyze historical test data, identify recurring issues, and prioritize test cases for execution based on their likelihood of failure and impact on application functionality.

-87. How do you implement artificial intelligence in test automation?
+87. What role does artificial intelligence play in test automation?

 Ans: